Stivo/DeScaBaTo/releases/0.3.0/README.md

 - Both do deduplication in the same way
 - DeScaBaTo is faster, especially when multi-threaded
 - By using md5 for hashing as default there is less space required for metadata
-- The design is simpler (no database to keep synchronized), and should be more robust
+- The design is simpler (no database to keep synchronized), and should be more robust.
+DeScaBaTo only writes to the target folder
+- Duplicati has a gui, supports remote backups and more, DeScaBaTo does not yet have those features

 ### Installation